CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

     of bits indicated to the right of the operator.
 In this example, we bit-shifted two bits to the left on DSCP 46, leaving us with a ToS value of 184.

-5. To exit the interpreter, type Python function `quit()` followed by a carriage return, and it will return you to the terminal prompt, for example:
+5. To exit the interactive interpreter, type Python function `quit()` and press the `Enter` or `Return` key to be returned to the terminal prompt, for example:

     ```
     >>> quit()